ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/getting-started/index.md

 For your Data service, we build paths to all your collections and documents.
 This gives you the option to perform actions on these specific items like DELETE or GET.

-This is the anatomy of a WeDeploy data document.
+This is the anatomy of a WeDeploy data document path.

 ```text
 /collectionName/documentId/documentProperty/documentInnerProperty